111lyan01/personal-study-notes/README.md

 # Personal Study Notes
 My personal study notes for everything I'm learning from 10th grade and beyond.
+>[!WARNING]
+> Notes are constantly updating!
+I'm not sure whether to set releases so just about every day new content is being added!

 ## To View As Intended
 ### Download ZIP